Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Introduction

 Magnetic reconnection reconfigures the magnetic‑flux topology, releasing magnetic energy into bulk plasma flows, thermal heating, and non-thermal particles \citep{1957JGR....62..509P,1958Obs....78...30S,1964NASSP..50..425P,LV99,2020PhPl...27a2305L,2022NatRP...4..263J,2025ARA&A..63..127S}.
 Wherever reconnection occurs—whether in solar flares \citep{1976SoPh...50...85K,1994Natur.371..495M}, magnetospheric substorms \citep{1998JGR...103.4419N,2008Sci...321..931A}, pulsar‑wind nebulae \citep{2001ApJ...547..437L,Comisso2020}, or accretion‑disk coronae \citep{1990A&A...227..473A,Beloborodov17}—it is invariably accompanied by a cascade of fluctuations that originate inside the reconnecting layer itself \citep{2011NatPh...7..539D,2015ApJ...806L..12O,2016ApJ...818...20H,2017ApJ...838...91K,2019PhPl...26g2121S,2021ApJ...919..111G,2024PhPl...31h2119H}.
 Quantifying the statistical properties of reconnection‑driven fluctuations is therefore essential for understanding how magnetic energy is released and partitioned within the plasma and for building predictive models of particle acceleration and transport.

-Within the magnetohydrodynamic (MHD) approximation, numerical studies have started to probe these statistical properties. \citet{2017ApJ...838...91K} demonstrated that an initially laminar current sheet can self‑generate turbulent fluctuations with a Kolmogorov-like inertial range and scale‑dependent anisotropy once reconnection enters steady state, yielding reconnection rates that are insensitive to explicit resistivity.
-Most astrophysical plasmas, however, are effectively collisionless or weakly collisional \citep{2001ApJ...562L.129N,2009ApJS..182..310S,2019LRSP...16....5V}.
-The MHD approximation cannot capture kinetic effects, such as finite‑Larmor‑radius effects and collisionless dissipation, that dominate at those kinetic scales.
-Fully kinetic particle‑in‑cell (PIC; \citealt{BL85}) simulations overcome these limitations and have revealed a richer, multiscale environment with efficient non‑thermal particle acceleration \citep{2014ApJ...783L..21S,2017PhPl...24i2110D,LiX2019,Comisso2019,2021ApJ...919..111G,2021JPlPh..87c9028A,zhang_sironi_21,Comisso2022,2023ApJ...956L..36Z}.
-Nevertheless, a comprehensive statistical characterization of reconnection-driven turbulent fluctuations in the collisionless regime is still lacking.
+Within the magnetohydrodynamic (MHD) approximation, numerical studies have started to probe these statistical properties.
+An initially laminar current sheet can self-generate turbulent fluctuations with a Kolmogorov-like inertial range and scale-dependent anisotropy once reconnection enters a quasi-steady state, yielding reconnection rates that are largely insensitive to explicit resistivity \citep{2017ApJ...838...91K,2017ApJ...834...47B,2025arXiv251001060V,2025arXiv251009978L}.